-In Access 2010, the switchboard manager icon will often appear on the Ribbon when you are working on an old access database file, but not when you are working on one in the new database format.
+In recent versions of Access, the switchboard manager icon will often appear on the Ribbon when you are working on an old access database file, but not when you are working on one in the new database format.
 If that is the case, then you can add the icon to a custom ribbon group.